 From the popup, we'll select Modal to show this window as a Modal Dialog:

-If we save our changes, return to Xamarin Studio, run the app and select the Preferences... menu item, our new Preferences dialog will be displayed:
+If we save our changes, return to Visual Studio for Mac, run the app and select the Preferences... menu item, our new Preferences dialog will be displayed:

 You might notice that this doesn't look like a standard macOS app Preference Dialog Window.
 To fix this, include two image files in the Xamarin.Mac app's